To your health!

 Lots of us aspire to be in piena forma (in full or perfect shape) or at least to avoid acciacchi (aches and pains).
 But being in bad shape (essere in cattiva forma) inspires a host of colorful idioms in Italian.

-If you have un brutta cera (literally a bad wax), you may stare poco bene (be just a little well) or non sentirsi molto in forma (not feel in very good shape).
+If you have un brutta cera (literally a bad wax), you may stare poco bene (be just a bit well) or non sentirsi molto in forma (not feel in very good shape).
 Those who ammalarsi gravemente (are gravely ill) may avere un piede nella tomba (have one foot in the grave), essere spacciato (be done for), essere sul letto di morte (be on one’s deathbed), or essere tra la vita e la morte (be between life and death.

 If you find yourself in such dire straits, you must guardare la morte in faccia (look death in the face) and reggere l’anima coi denti (hold on to your soul with your teeth).
 With luck and good care, you soon will rimettersi in salute (put yourself back into health).